evanfloden/website-1/techexample.md

   - `DESCRIPTION` file (R package)
 - Add a _report_
   - WHO checked WHAT, and HOW?
+  - template for report at XXXX
+  - Optional report content depending on interest, time, and skills:
+    - Do the generated outputs match the ones in the original manuscript?
+Are the differences relevant or not?
     - Are used pieces of software and data properly CITED and publicly DEPOSITED und suitable LICENSES?
     - Are open formats (text-based) included?
     - Is data and [software](https://content.iospress.com/articles/data-science/ds190026) FAIR?
-  - template found at XXXX
 - Deposit the original material along with the reproduced files on _Zenodo_ under you name, adding the original authors as co-authors

 Every code check is unique, just as the associated research article.
 The codechecker can thereby rely on the following examples and future published code checks for good practices and approaches.

-## Overview

 ## Examples